deathworlders/online/content/books/deathworlders/chapter-91-the-rising-flood.md

 Well.
 Shit.

-“So…next couple-few years I oughta really get my Claire and my kids somewhere safe.”
+“So…next couple-few years I oughta really get Claire and our kid somewhere safe.”

-“Kids?”
+“Kid?
+Since when?!”

-“Yup.
-Got the positive test last week.
-So number two on the way, hopefully.”
+Hoeff grinned.
+“Got the positive test last week.”

-“Congratulations, man.
+“Congratulations, man!
 But you know, that means you’ve *really* got something to do this for.
 ‘Cuz you know as well as I do, we can’t just bubble up and ignore the bad guys.
 ‘Cuz they’re not gonna stop until we’re *gone.”*

 “I know.”
 Hoeff nodded, grimly.
 “Not much point in savin’ people from Earth if they just burn here in the end, is there?”